energyquantified/eq-python-client/docs/userguide/push-feed.rst

 The client regularly updates the file at a defined interval (~0.5/min), when the connection drops, and when execution of the process terminates for any reason.

-The next time you connect to the stream, assuming the same file path for ``last_id_file`` and that you have not altered the file, the client will request all events after the last one you received.

-Providing the ``last_id`` parameter to :py:meth:`eq.events.subscribe_curve_events() <energyquantified.api.EventsAPI.subscribe_curve_events>`
-will override the ID from the last_id_file feature.
+The next time you connect to the stream and subscribe to curve events (assuming the same file path for ``last_id_file`` and that you have not altered the file), the client will request all events after the last one you received.
+Note that providing the ``last_id`` parameter to :py:meth:`eq.events.subscribe_curve_events() <energyquantified.api.EventsAPI.subscribe_curve_events>` with an event ID overrides the ID from file, and you will get events created after the provided ID.

 Automatic subscribe after reconnect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the client reconnects (automatically or manually – like in the example below),
-it will resubscribe with the previous filters and ask for events that occurred
+As mentioned previously, the client silently tries to reconnect on network
+errors automatically.
+After a successful reconnect it subscribes with the same
-during downtime.
+filters, and requests all events that occured during downtime.

+If you receive events with the
+:py:class:`EventType.DISCONNECTED <energyquantified.events.EventType>` type
+from :py:meth:`eq.events.get_next() <energyquantified.api.EventsAPI.get_next>`, it
+means that you are not connected.
+If you were previously connected and did not
+close the connection, it means that the connection dropped and the client
+gave up reconnecting after exceeding the maximum number of reconnect attempts.
+In that case you can optionally try to manually reconnect and subscribe.
+Remember
+that :py:meth:`eq.events.connect() <energyquantified.api.EventsAPI.connect>`
+raises an exception if it fails to initially connect, so it can be wise to wait
+a short while before trying to reconnect:

 .. code-block:: python

     import time

+    # The filters subscribed with
+    filters = [...]
+    eq.events.subscribe_curve_events(filters=filters)

     for event in eq.events.get_next():
         if event.event_type == EventType.DISCONNECTED:
             # Not connected and event queue is empty
             print("Not connected:", event)
-            # Wait 30 seconds before reconnecting
+            # Wait 60 seconds before trying to reconnect
-            time.sleep(30)
+            time.sleep(60)
             # Try to reconnect
             eq.events.connect()
-            # Resubscribed automatically after
-            # successful connect
+            # Subscribe with same filters
+            eq.events.subscribe_curve_events(filters=filters)
             continue